 Step 1: Decide which statistic to simulate.
 We have already decided that: we are going to simulate the median of a random sample of size 1000 drawn from the population of flight delays.

-Step 2: Write the code to generate one value of the statistic.
+Step 2: Define a function that returns one simulated value of the statistic.
 Draw a random sample of size 1000 and compute the median of the sample.
 We did this in the code cell above.
 Here it is again, encapsulated in a function.

 def random_sample_median(): return np.median(united.sample(1000).column('Delay'))

 Step 3: Decide how many simulated values to generate.
 Let’s do 5,000 repetitions.

 for loop to generate an array of simulated values.
 As usual, we will start by creating an empty array in which to collect our results.
 We will then set up a

 for loop for generating all the simulated values.
 The body of the loop will consist of generating one simulated value of the sample median, and appending it to our collection array.

 The simulation takes a noticeable amount of time to run.
 That is because it is performing 5000 repetitions of the process of drawing a sample of size 1000 and computing its median.
 That’s a lot of sampling and repeating!

 medians = make_array() for i in np.arange(5000): medians = np.append(medians, random_sample_median())